Relation between the keV-MeV and TeV emission of GRB 221009A and its implications: Physical modeling and implication

-Next, for careful treatment of the energy injection following the prompt keV-MeV emission, we derive the constraint of $\Gamma_e$ by $\Delta T - T$ diagram as shown in Figure \ref{fig:DT}.
-Alongside the case of $T_0=T_{\rm ref}+225\,$s, we also show a more careful choice of $T_0=T_{\rm ref}$, when the precursor of GRB 221009A emerged \citep{HXMT-GECAM:GRB221009A}.
-This leads to a smaller change of $\Delta T$ during time interval C, aligning more closely with the results of a constant time lag presented in Figure \ref{fig:fitting}.
-We fix $T_0=T_{\rm ref}$ for the rest of this paper.
+Next, in the more careful numerical treatment of the shock dynamics, as described above, with the energy injection following exactly the prompt keV-MeV light curve, we derive $\Gamma_e$ by $\Delta T - T$ diagram as shown in Figure \ref{fig:DT}.
+Note that alongside the case of $T_0=T_{\rm ref}+225\,$s, we also show a more physical choice of $T_0=T_{\rm ref}$, where the precursor of GRB 221009A emerged \citep{HXMT-GECAM:GRB221009A}.
+The results of $\Delta T$ after $T_{\rm ref}+225\,$s become similar between the two choices of $T_0$, indicating the weak dependence of the dynamics on the $T_0$ value.
+More importantly, the estimate of Eq. (\ref{eq:g0}) appears to be well consistent with the results of numerical modeling.
+Thus, thanks to the direct measurement of $\Delta T_C$ (Figure \ref{fig:fitting}), $\Gamma_e$ can be determined with weak dependence on parameter uncertainties (Eq.\ref{eq:g0} and Figure \ref{fig:DT}).